mike14747/strat-ratings-guide/docs/instructions.md

 -   In the _Hitters.xlsx_ file, remove all the **+** signs from the **CL v lhp** and **CL v rhp** columns.
 -   Remove all hitters and pitchers that have an **M** in the _Location_ column.
 Most players with an **X** in the _Location_ column should be deleted too.  **However**, you might find that a couple low IP, carded pitchers might have been part of the X players group and have to be brought back in from the original file.
 -   Remove all uncarded players.
 This will be easy to do for hitters (100+ AB in full 162 game seasons)... harder for pitchers.
--   Make sure Strat's and baseball-reference's real team abbreviations haven't changed from what they've been.
+-   Make sure the Strat and baseball-reference real team abbreviations haven't changed from what they've been.

 Modifying the columns in _Hitters.xls_ and _Pitchers.xls_ files: